geoffreyvanwyk/phel-lang.org/content/documentation/php-interop.md

 A detailed description of the options can be found in the [Configuration](/documentation/configuration/#export) chapter.

-To mark a function as exported the following metadata needs to be added to the function:
+To mark a function as exported, the following metadata needs to be added to the function:

 ```phel
 (defn my-function